zsugabubus/vim-commentr/README.md

 - Need to comment out something in the middle of the line, or a whole indention level?
 Not a problem.
 Be even more productive and comment with the full power of **motions**.
 Insert comments above, below, left, right, anywhere you want.
 - Fear of opening Markdown, HTML, Vue files because they contain multiple syntax elements?
 Good news, commentr is here to save you.
 It's f*cking **syntax aware** and does **proper comment (un)escapes**.
 - Get bored and feel like you need custom styled comments?
 Add your **custom comment types and bindings**.
 Insert documentation or module comments to Rust and C/C++ code out of box.
 Anyway, you will surely find what you need among the more thousand builtin filetypes.
-- **One-liner filetype configuration** that's compatible with `&comments`.
+- **One-liner filetype configuration** that's compatible with `'commentstring'`.
 In reality, it's an extension to `&comments`.
 You can even change that it `'modeline'` and commentr will use that.
+- **Sexy as hell**: Parses `''comments'` for middle parts of three-piece comments.
 - Do you still use other silly commenter plugin?
 What are you waiting for?
 Install!

 ## Installation